SEO for SaaS: Actionable Tips on How to Grow Traffic for Your SaaS Company

 1. Optimizing Your Content

-- Above all, focus on optimizing for human audience: delivering value and relevance.
+- Above all, focus on optimizing for the human audience: delivering value and relevance.
 Don’t focus solely on pleasing the search engine algorithms

 - Keywords that are relevant for both your SaaS business and your audience